 The StarLight 2007 initiative is designed as an international campaign in defense of the quality of the night skies and the general right to observe the stars, open to the participation of all scientific, cultural and citizens’ associations and institutions related to the defense of the firmament.

 Innovation and technology for marine research

-The Canary Islands are also home to the PLOCAN, an ocean observatory for the continuous and real-time monitoring in fields such as the study of global change and ocean acidification, water-column and deep-sea ecosystems, ocean biogeochemistry and geophysics.
+The Canary Islands are also home to the PLOCAN, an ocean observatory for continuous and real-time monitoring in fields such as the study of global change and ocean acidification, water-column and deep-sea ecosystems, ocean biogeochemistry and geophysics.
 It consists of several permanent and mobile systems that offer environmental impact monitoring, instrument testing, calibration and validation from shallow waters to the deep seabed.

 A test bed for research, demonstration and operation of marine technologies, especially those related to marine renewable energy.
-This provides robust and secure underwater electric infrastructures to transport the energy generated to the power grid, as well as a control centre for data analysis.
+This provides robust and secure underwater electric infrastructures to transport the energy generated to the power grid, as well as a control center for data analysis.

-PLOCAN is a training platform for institutions and companies, an innovation hub offering efficient and high quality R&D&I project management services, as well as other user-oriented technological (Testing marine data collection and analysis, environmental studies, etc.) and non-technological (Fundraising, permits, logistics, health and safety, etc.) services.
+PLOCAN is a training platform for institutions and companies, an innovation hub offering efficient and high-quality R&D&I project management services, as well as other user-oriented technological (Testing marine data collection and analysis, environmental studies, etc.) and non-technological (Fundraising, permits, logistics, health and safety, etc.) services.